-The program is offered in a convenient online format, with required field hours completed where students reside.
+The program is offered in a convenient online format, with required field hours and intern hours completed where students reside.
 Students are responsible for locating a school site and making arrangements with a practicing reading specialist with whom they can complete their internship.

 Participants will engage in embedded learning, allowing for immediate application of program coursework to their own classroom.
 Action research will be employed to explore the use and effectiveness of instructional strategies that help diagnose and remediate reading difficulties.

 create learning environments that foster interest and growth in reading;

 select and implement instructional strategies, curriculum resources and technologies for readers of all proficiency levels;